 The next year is a blur and the only way to describe the loss of a parent that I have found is that you feel exactly how it feels when you are physically lost.
 My daily commute was a daily chance to cry.
 I have a strong interest in end of life, palliative care and hospice topics.
 I have a piece brewing in my head about the details of my dad’s last days.

-In 2011, my maternal uncle was diagnosed with colon cancer.
+In 2011, my maternal uncle was diagnosed with prostate cancer.
 That is a slow growing cancer and immediate surgery is not always the recommended course of action.
 My mom and her sister agonized over the news.
 The last thing in the world they wanted was for their brother to join them in the “I had cancer club” and they also wanted the cancer out of him.
 When surgery was scheduled, they put their lives on hold to be there at every step for their big brother.